eclipse-tractusx/tractusx-edc/docs/development/decision-records/2024-09-16-proposal-federated-catalog-distribution/README.md

 ## Approach

-Since the Federated Catalog will be a standalone runtime, the Tractus-Connector Helm charts will be updated to include the Federated Catalog as a separated deployment.
+Since the Federated Catalog will be a standalone runtime, the Tractus-X EDC Connector Helm charts will be updated to include the Federated Catalog as a separated deployment.
 The update will include the creation of a specific `deployment-federatedcatalog.yaml`, similar [to this one](https://github.com/eclipse-tractusx/tractusx-edc/blob/a263bf71a110245657131509d4b37d058a1d220d/charts/tractusx-connector-azure-vault/templates/deployment-dataplane.yaml#L47) (for `ingress` and `hpa` as well), for different scenarios (InMemory, PostreSQL, etc.).
 This results in added configuration complexity.

 To enable the Federated Catalog flow, please [see this table](https://github.com/eclipse-tractusx/tractusx-edc/blob/75bdacbad43e2cad352204ea28a359c6aac7adea/docs/development/management-domains/README.md#enable-and-configure-the-crawler-subsystem).

-For its TargetNodeDirectory, the user is able to obtain the Connectors' URL's through the Discovery Service and store them in the new extension through its API.
+For its TargetNodeDirectory, the user is able to obtain the Connectors' URL's through the Discovery Service and store them in the new extension through the new extensions' API.
 The API will allow to save a list of BPNLs (and Connectors' URL's if desired) and the `DiscoveryServiceRetrieverExtension` is responsible to retrieve the data and store it (in memory or in a database).
 The URL's can later be retrieved and crawled by the Federated Catalog.

 The retrieval of Connector URL's through the Discovery Service is enabled by the endpoint:
 ```